Paris Commune: Feminist initiatives

 Louise Michel, anarchist and famed "Red Virgin of Montmartre", became an important part of the legend of the Commune.

 Women played an important role in both the initiation and the governance of the Commune, though women could not vote in the Commune elections and there were no elected women members of the Commune itself.
 Their participation included building barricades and caring for wounded fighters.
-Joséphine Marchais, a washer woman, picked up a gun during the battles of 22-23 May and said, "You cowardly crew!
+Joséphine Marchais, a washerwoman, picked up a gun during the battles of 22–23 May and said, "You cowardly crew!
 Go and Fight!
 If I'm killed it will be because I've done some killing first!"
 She was arrested as an incendiary, but there is no documentation that she was a pétroleuse (female arsonist).
 She worked as a vivandière with the Enfants perdus.
 While carrying back the laundry she was given by the guardsmen, she carried away the body of her lover, Jean Guy, who was a butcher's apprentice.
 There were reports in various newspapers of female arsonists, but evidence remains weak.
 The Paris Journal reported that soldiers arrested 13 women who allegedly threw petrol into houses.
 There were rumours that pétroleuses were paid 10 francs per house.
 While it was clear that communard arsonists burned the Tuileries Palace, the Hotel de Ville and other landmarks, the reports of women participating were exaggerated at the time.